G'MIC is a full-featured open-source

 custom command files

-which add new commands that become understood by the language interpreter.
+which add new commands understood by the language interpreter.
 Thus, users can design their own

 image processing library on top of G'MIC.